 A Few More Heart Attack Grill Photos

-Because there are so many cool things to look at inside the Heart Attack Grill, I couldn’t resist showing you a few more pictures I took the last time we were there.
+Because there are so many cool things to look at inside the HA Grill, I couldn’t resist showing you a few more pictures I took the last time we were there.

-The Heart Attack Grill is a one-of-a-kind restaurant.
+The Heart Attack Grill is a one-of-a-kind location to eat.
 If you are looking for a full stomach, some hospital fun, and a good story to tell, be sure to stop by.

-The Heart Attack Grill has truly earned its name.
-It is important to note that even the owner boasts about the associated health risks of eating at the restaurant regularly.
+The HA Grill has truly earned its name.
+It is important to note that even the owner boasts about the associated health risks of eating at the grill regularly.

 Have fun and enjoy a Quadruple Bypass next time you are in Vegas.

 Disclaimer: While the food may be delicious, you should obviously eat these high-calorie and unhealthy meals in moderation and at your own risk or not at all.

-Tip: If you don’t want to eat here but are still curious, you can see what’s going on inside the restaurant through the large front glass windows.
+Tip: If you don’t want to eat here but are still curious, you can see what’s going on inside just by looking through the large front glass windows.

-Looking for a healthier burger in Las Vegas?
-Check out Gordon Ramsay Burger at Planet Hollywood.
+Looking for a healthier hamburger?
+Check out Gordon Ramsay at Planet Hollywood.